 LUFTWAFFE AIRFIELD & CRASH SITES

-LUFTWAFFE BASE – The former Luftwaffe Night Fighter Airfield at Neuhausen, with it’s runway, former Luftwaffe ammunition bunkers and memorial to a crashed British Lancaster bomber, that was shot-down by a Messerschmitt BF110 Night Fighter.
+LUFTWAFFE BASES – The former Luftwaffe Night Fighter Airfield at Neuhausen ob Eck, with it’s runway, former Luftwaffe ammunition bunkers and memorial to a crashed British Lancaster bomber, that was shot-down by a Messerschmitt BF110 Night Fighter.
 All the crew were sadly killed.

-I can show you the crash site deep in the forest.
-Also – location where a HEINKEL 111 bomber exploded by accident and killed several Luftwaffe soldiers who were loading it with ammunition and bombs.
-The graves are nearby.
+Also – The location where a HEINKEL 111 bomber exploded by accident and killed several Luftwaffe soldiers who were loading it with ammunition and bombs.
+The graves are located nearby.

-GUNPOWDER FACTORIES – The former World War 1 & 2 gunpowder & ammunition factories at Rottweil and Rottweil Prison, where Stauffenberg’s mother was once imprisoned.
+GUNPOWDER FACTORIES – The former huge World War 1 & 2 PULVERFABRIK gunpowder & ammunition factories at Rottweil and Rottweil Prison, where Stauffenberg’s mother was once imprisoned

 KZ ECKERWALD – Former Nazi Concentration Camp slave labour works and memorial site.